-The purpose of the Annual Meeting is to vote on matters outlined in the accompanying notice of the meeting, including the election of four Directors and the approval of the Audit Committee's selection of the Company's independent accountants.
+The purpose of the Annual Meeting is to vote on matters outlined in the accompanying notice of the meeting, including (i) the election of three Directors, (ii) the approval, on an advisory basis, of our named executive officer compensation, (iii) to hold an advisory vote on the frequency of the stockholder advisory vote on our named executive officer compensation, and (iv) the approval of the Audit Committee's selection of the Company's independent accountants.
 We are not aware of any other matters that will be presented for your vote at the meeting.